Start Date: June 1, 2020

 The Bike Camp program is a week-long day camp for kids age 6-16 years old to develop their cycling skills in a fun, safe, and supportive environment.
 Groups of 12 campers, led by two instructors, ride bikes around the city while visiting parks and destinations of interest.
 Campers experience riding on the road, navigating with maps, and basic bicycle maintenance.
 In addition, campers develop self-confidence, independence, and the social and communication skills to work well in a team environment.
 Specialty camps include food cart camps, mechanics camp, and girls camps.

 Instructors will be selected to work either from our Northeast location at our bike shop on Alberta St. or from our offsite locations (Sellwood Cycle Repair, OMSI, Cully, New Columbia, and East Portland).
-Instructors may work from different locations during the summer season.
-Please indicate in your cover letter if you have a location preference.
+Instructors may have a varied schedule and work from one or more of these locations throughout the summer season.

-- Along with a co-instructor, plan games, activities, destinations, and routes to meet the needs and desires of the group
+- Along with a co-instructor, plan and facilitate games, activities, and routes with desirable destinations that meet the needs and desires of the group

-- Work toward meeting programmatic goal to provide a consistent positive experience to all campers regardless of race, class, gender identity, or background
+- Provide a consistent positive Bike Camp experience to all campers regardless of race, class, gender

-- Attend and contribute to weekly check-in and staff meetings
+- Attend and contribute to weekly check-ins and daily staff meetings

-- Communicate with families and supervisors on day to day camp occurrences
+- Communicate with families and supervisors daily about camp occurrences.

-- Assist with daily camp set up and wrap up
+- Assist with daily camp set-up and tear-down

-- Represent the Community Cycling Center when interacting with parents or community members
+- Professionally represent the Community Cycling Center when interacting with parents and community members

 Qualifications & Characteristics